DenisGithuku/MiAssist/README.md

 ### Personal mobile assistant client running on Android
-##### About Assist
+##### About MiAssist
-Assist tries to bring together all the common and typical daily use cases of a mobile phone.
+MiAssist tries to bring together all the common and typical daily use cases of a mobile phone.
 This ranges from creating tasks, visualising app usage by providing metrics and curating stats for different app permissions.
 Assist is still in development supporting tasks as a feature at the point of this writing.
 More features are coming soon since the app is heavily in development.
 Contribution to the code base is very welcome.

 ##### Features
 ###### 1. Tasks